Hersch-Nathan/LatexTemplates/README.md

 ## Overview

 The `homework.cls` is a feature-rich LaTeX document class that extends the standard `article` class with specialized commands and environments for academic homework.
-It provides automatic problem numbering, custom math environments with alignment, code environments for MATLAB and Python, terminal output display, highlighting commands, appendix management, and consistent professional formatting.
+It provides automatic problem numbering, custom math environments with alignment, code environments for MATLAB and Python, terminal output display, graphics inclusion, highlighting commands, appendix management, and consistent professional formatting.

 ## Quick Start